ctf-wiki/ctf-wiki/README.md

 In addition, given the following two points

 - Information about technology should be openly shared.
-- As new techniques are always being developed, old techniques will start to fade over time and new techniques will have to replace them.
+- As new techniques are always being developed, old techniques will start to fade over time and they should be replaced with new techniques.

 Therefore, **CTF Wiki** will never publish books.